JonLavi/rick_and_morty_mortality_calculator/README.md

 # Mortality - a Rick and Morty Mortality Rate Calculator

 This JavaScript web app retrieves all characters from the [Rick and Morty API](https://rickandmortyapi.com/), and calculates a mortality rate for each version of 'Rick' and 'Morty'.
+A live version of this app can be found on: https://rick-and-mortality.herokuapp.com

 ## ToDo:
 * Format occurrence list to highlight the status (alive/dead/unknown) of each occurrence